BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 Consumers crave the emotional connectivity that a shared sense of humor can bring.
 It’s up to you to uncover what that sense of humor is.

-Start your path to amusing subscribers by looking at your subscribers’ demographic and psychographic data and the buyer’s personas your organization has developed for different audience segments.
+Start your journey to discovering your audience’s idea funny by looking at your subscribers’ demographic and psychographic data and the buyer’s personas your organization has developed for different audience segments.

 Want to see how other email marketers are managing to make subscribers smile?

-Check out the examples of amusing emails I’ve uncovered just for you.
+Check out the examples of amusing emails I’ve saved just for you.

 Not everyone’s idea of funny is the same.
 The following selection includes fresh examples of emails employing a mix of comedic devices and methods of delivery.
 Use them as a starting point to begin brainstorming your next funny email campaign and win your subscribers’ loyalty by making them smile.